skpref/skpref/README.rst

 Currently there are two ways to aggregate the Bradley-Terry model in skpref.
 One of them is to insert the learned parameters in the Luce formulation, the other is via the Independent Transitive method.
-For more information on these see the module documentation for the Bradley-Terry predict_proba_task method.
+For more information on these see the module documentation for the Bradley-Terry :code:`predict_proba_task` method.
 For Bradley-Terry the default setting is via the Luce formulation and code for running both aggregations would look like the following:

 .. code:: python